LaurentVeyssier/Pricing-optimization-Model/README.md

 Optimize revenues through pricing algorithm in python - Demand with uniform distribution

 # Problem statement
-This problem is inspired by a problem->solution challenge proposed at [Kaggle](https://www.kaggle.com/alexisbcook/airline-price-optimization-microchallenge).
+This problem is inspired by a micro challenge proposed at [Kaggle](https://www.kaggle.com/alexisbcook/airline-price-optimization-microchallenge).

 The objective is to optimize generated revenues using dynamic pricing by defining a pricing algorithm able to predict and optimize daily prices in response to a changing daily demand.
 Think about a transportation, hospitality or entertainment industry selling a fixed amount of tickets for a defined event, flight or time-bound service.